JarryShaw/MacDaily/README.rst

     # or explicitly...
     $ pip install macdaily dictdumper

-And |configupdater|_ is required to support modification of configuration file in ``config`` command, since MacDaily intend to maintain the original layout and information of a configuration file after modifying it.
+And |configupdater|_ is required to support modification of the configuration file in ``config`` command, since MacDaily intends to maintain the original layout and information of original configuration file after modification.
 To install, the sample script is as below.

 .. |configupdater| replace:: ``ConfigUpdater``
 .. _configupdater: https://configupdater.readthedocs.io